 Taiji & Qigong Practioner

-Upon returning home to Fayetteville in 2000, I started training in Judo with Donald Oluett for 3 years.
-Stopping only because I became pregnant with Sequoyah.
+Upon returning home to Fayetteville in 2000, I started training in Judo with Donald Oluett for three years and stopped because I became pregnant with my son Sequoyah.
 While he was little, my training was put on hold, except for my daily Qigong breathing practices.

 My teaching philosophy and experience stem from my teachers.
 Training with many teachers in different styles has taught me that a friendly, light-hearted approach to teaching brings out the best in each student.
-I like to develop a solid foundation by learning structure, form, and breath.
-Then string them together into a fluid, harmonized practice.
+I like to develop a solid foundation by learning structure, form, and breath and then string them together into a fluid, harmonized practice.
 Teaching both Tang Soo Do and Taijiquan has deepened my knowledge and love for martial arts.
-It is more than a physical for practice, for me, it's a way of life.
+It is more than a physical for practice; it's a way of life for me.
 Walking the path of the peaceful warrior is truly a path with heart.